 Back in the Razorhurst of the 20s and 30s, sly grog progressed to cocaine as an industrial pursuit in this area.
 With bars illegal, the trade took place behind the doors of fake laundries and hidden speakeasies.
 In the absence of firearms, razors became the tool of choice for gangsters who needed to go about their daily killing business.

 And so the circle is complete.
 On the streets where hidden bars and fake laundries used to sell liquor, hidden bars and fake laundries once again sell liquor.
 The only difference is that this time it’s legal and the razors have gone.
 And a tour takes in the colourful side of the past without any actual danger.

 The road, the Great Ocean Road, may swoop around the coastline like a luxury car ad run wild, but as impressive as it is, there are still some places it doesn’t reach.

 For that, there’s the Great Ocean Walk, a 100km or so path that takes around a week to complete.
 Think koalas, kangaroos and a whole lot of fun.

 Melbourne likes to describe itself as the most European of Australian cities but what does that mean?

-And then it struck me.
 The cafes.
 The coffee.
 The beautiful boutique shops and bars, narrow streets, arcades of patterned glass and stacks of pastel-pink sugar-dusted French macarons.